barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * `release` - A full release build that creates a shippable product, including building apps and generating documentation.
    * `instrumentForCoverage` - Runs [JSCoverage](http://siliconforks.com/jscoverage/) on the source tree to allow running tests with coverage information.
 Use the link in index.html.
 Currently Windows only.
    * `jsHint` - Runs [JSHint](http://www.jshint.com/) on the entire source tree.
 If you use Eclipse, see below for how to run JSHint automatically as you develop.
-   * `runServer` - Launches a [Jetty](http://jetty.codehaus.org/jetty/)-based HTTP server on [http://localhost:8080/](http://localhost:8080/) for easy access to the tests, examples, and documentation.
+   * `runServer` - Launches a [Node.js](http://nodejs.org/) HTTP server on [http://localhost:8080/](http://localhost:8080/) for easy access to the tests, examples, and documentation.
 This also provides proxying for tile server providers that don't yet support [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for retrieving tiles, which is required for use as textures.
 To change the port, pass `-DrunServer.port=X`, where `X` is the desired port.
+     * You can also run the server by running `node server.js`.
+Pass `--help` for usage instructions.
    * `runPublicServer` - The same as `runServer` with the `-DrunServer.public=true` argument to allow for external connections.
-   * `makeZipFile` - Builds zip files containing all release files.
-This includes the source tree (suitable for use from an AMD-aware application), plus the combined Cesium.js files, the generated documentation, the test suite, and the example applications (in both built and source form).
+   * `makeZipFile` - Builds a zip file containing all release files.
+This includes the source tree (suitable for use from an AMD-aware application), plus the combined and minified Cesium.js files, the generated documentation, the test suite, and the example applications (in both built and source form).
    * `clean` - Removes all generated build artifacts.
    * `cloc` - Runs [CLOC](http://cloc.sourceforge.net/) to count the lines of code on the Source and Specs directories.
 This requires [Perl](http://www.perl.org/) to execute.
    * `sortRequires` - Alphabetically sorts the list of required modules in every `js` file.